It wasn’t always like this

 The experience was annoying.
 As a consumer, I was not empowered or excited about the coverage and I did not maintain a relationship with that agent, or his carrier, beyond 24 months.
 I had very little Choice and less Control.

 Sounds familiar, right?

 Experiences like the one I related above still occur, but they are becoming as novel, and as dated, as a payphone at a roller rink.

 Geico proved that insurers could maintain consumer mind-space through direct marketing, although most people who remember that bombastic gecko never owned a policy.
-Progressive built on similar marketing momentum, but shifted the focus to Cost and Convenience as the deciding factors.
-Lemonade is demonstrating that Cost and Convenience could be more important than Quality to a new generation of online shoppers.
+Progressive built upon similar marketing momentum, but shifted the focus to Cost and Convenience as the deciding factors.
+Lemonade demonstrates that Cost and Convenience could be more important than Quality to a new generation of online shoppers.

-They, and many others, have pulled insurance out of the typical office complex and put it firmly on the computer screen, where it has remained mostly trapped.
+They, and many others, have pulled insurance out of the typical office complex and put it firmly on the computer screen, where it has remained.

-We’ve already seen the massive impacts of the mobile revolution on insurance and benefits.
-Haptics, wearables, and mobile IOT monitoring are moving from Fringe Technologies to Key Differentiators faster than most veteran companies can process.
-We are learning, right now, that video, SMS, and other direct to consumer mobile communications can drive enrollment by improving understanding Choice and Control, but the full impact of the mobile revolution is still in front of us.
+We’ve already seen the massive impact of the mobile revolution on insurance and benefits.
+Haptics, wearables, and mobile IoT monitoring are moving from Fringe Technologies to Key Differentiators faster than most veteran companies can process.
+We are learning that video, SMS, and other direct to consumer mobile communications can drive enrollment by improving understanding Choice and Control, but the full impact of the mobile revolution is still not fully realized.

-Genius Avenue, and a handful of other companies, are taking insurance and benefits and cutting them loose from the desktop and laptop.
+Genius Avenue is taking insurance and benefits and cutting them loose from the desktop and laptop.
 How?
 It’s actually pretty simple… innovation and technology plus Choice and Control.